 Not only that, but there are plenty of plans that fit snuggly into AT&T's bring your own phone service.

-AT&T is rather innovative; after all, AT&T has become the first carrier to announce their Internet of Things projects (thanks, AT&T Newsroom), which is strictly for developers and businesses.
+AT&T's cell phone plans, as well as the company itself, are rather innovative; after all, AT&T has become the first carrier to announce the Internet of Things projects (thanks, AT&T Newsroom), which is strictly for developers and businesses.
 However, how do the provider's plans fare against competitors?

 The final advantage relates to the 10GB plans or higher - you'll receive unlimited talk and text to Mexico and Canada, as well as no roaming charges for voice, text, and data plan usage during your visits to Mexico.